-Appointment of members will be made by the Chief Executive of the CAA in consultation with the Chair of the Committee.
-Appointments will ordinarily be for a term of up to four years which may be extended for a maximum of up to two years.
-However, exceptional circumstances will permit different appointment arrangements to be made.
+Appointment of the Chair will be made by the Chief Executive of the CAA in consultation with the current Chair of the Committee.
+Appointments will ordinarily be for a term of up to four years which may be extended for a maximum of up to two years1.
+However, exceptional circumstances will permit different appointment arrangements to be made2.